nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   1. Test case: `editcontact x n/john` where `x` is larger that the displayed contact list size
      Expected: No contact is edited.
 Error message for invalid contact index shown in the status message.
 The contact list remains unchanged.

+   1. Test case: `editcontact`
+      Expected: No contact is edited.
+Error message for invalid command format shown in the status message.
+The contact list remains unchanged.

 #### Finding a contact

+1. Finding a contact while all contacts are being shown.

+   1. Prerequisites: List out all contacts using the `listcontact` command.
+Multiple contacts in the list.

+   1. Test case: `findcontact n/john`
+      Expected: All contacts with their name containing the word `john` will be displayed in the contact list panel.

+   1. Test case: `findcontact t/friend`
+      Expected: All contacts containing the tag `friend` will be displayed in the contact list panel.

+  1. Test case: `findcontact n/john t/friend`
+     Expected: All contacts which fulfil **all** the following criteria will be displayed in the contact list panel.

+        * Contact name contains the word `john`

+        * Contains the tag `friend`

+   1. Test case: `findcontact 1 t/john`
+      Expected: No contact will be found.
+Error message for invalid command format shown in the status message.
+The displayed contact list remains unchanged.

+   1. Test case: `findcontact n/***`
+      Expected: No contact will be found.
+Error message for invalid contact name shown in the status message.
+The displayed contact list remains unchanged.

+   1. Test case: `findcontact t/$$`
+      Expected: No contact will be found.
+Error message for invalid contact tag shown in the status message.
+The displayed contact list remains unchanged.

+   1. Test case: `findcontact`
+      Expected: No contact will be found.
+Error message for invalid command format shown in the status message.
+The displayed contact list remains unchanged.

+#### Clearing all contacts

+1. Clearing contact list while all contacts are being shown.

+   1. Prerequisites: List out all contacts using the `listcontact` command.
+Multiple contacts in the list.

+   1. Test case: `clearcontact`
+      Expected: All contacts cleared, displayed contact list should be empty.

+2. Clearing contact list while some contacts are being shown.

+   1. Prerequisites: List out some contacts using the `findcontact` command.
+A few contacts in the list.

+   1. Test case: `clearcontact`
+      Expected: All contacts cleared, displayed contact list should be empty.

+#### Listing all contact

+1. Listing all contacts while all contacts are being shown.

+   1. Prerequisites: List out all contacts using the `listcontact` command.
+Multiple contacts in the list.

+   1. Test case: `listcontact`
+      Expected: Displayed contact list remains unchanged.

+2. Listing all contacts while some contacts are being shown.

+   1. Prerequisites: List out some contacts using the `findcontact` command.
+A few contacts in the list.

+   1. Test case: `listcontact`
+      Expected: All contacts in the contact list are displayed.